madrilene/eleventy-excellent-headless/readme.md

 # Eleventy starter

-Opiniated but easy to use Eleventy starter, based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.
+Opiniated but easy to use [Eleventy](https://www.11ty.dev/) starter, based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.

+This starter is the same as the [native Eleventy starter](https://github.com/madrilene/eleventy-excellent), but it gets its blog posts from a WordPress site.
+For now, static sites are handled via markdown in Eleventy, the blog posts are fetched.
+I created a seperate repository because this project may develop in a different direction from now on.

 If you end up using this starter, feel free to send me a link, I'd love to see it!
 Also let me know if you miss any features.
 Currently in planning: automatically generated OpenGraph images (as fallback) and dark mode.